 [📌 Update July 2022: Over the last two FED rate bumps this summer (both the 0.75% hike in June and the 0.75% hike in July) American Express has only increased the yields on two of their CDs – the 12 month and the 60 month.
 Those terms saw yields increase by 0.70% and 0.50% APY, respectively.
 See all American Express CD rates below.]

-American Express National Bank is the 26th largest bank in the U.S. by asset size with just shy of $122 billion in total assets.
+American Express National Bank is the 25th largest bank in the U.S. by asset size with just over $130 billion.